joshuaSweetkindSinger/table_io/README.md

 described in more detail below.
 Using pipes allows for a uniform, generic approach to the processing of records in a table.

+If you want to understand the code, the two files to look at first are `table_io.rb` and `pipe.rb`.

 ## Examples
 ### Convert from csv to tab-delimited format
 This brief example reads in the csv file 'foo.csv' and writes it out as the tab-delimited file